 How Electricity Works is a very common question.
-Electric power is as common to us as running water in many areas, especially in industrialised countries.
+Electricity energy is as common to us as running water in many areas, especially in industrialised countries.
 Despite this, there is a great deal of ignorance about this strange force and how it comes about.

 Atoms may contain several protons and electrons.
-This variation is what separates elements from each other and how electricity works.
-Although described as sub-atomic particles, electrons have the properties of both particles and waves.
+This variation is what separates elements from each other.
+Although described as sub-atomic particles, electrons have the properties of both particles and waves when it comes to fields of magnetism in electric circuits.
 In theory at least they could be both at the same time.

 If an atom has no electric charge, i.e. it is neutral, then it contains the same amount of protons as electrons.
 In some materials - most metals for example - the electrons' orbit around the nucleus is quite loose and they can spin away from the atom.
 When this happens the atom becomes positively charged because protons are in the majority within the atom.
 A free electron can join another atom.
 When this occurs then its new host atom becomes negatively charged because the electrons are in the majority (assuming the atom was neutral in the first place).

-When it comes to asking how electricity works, The key thing to remember here is that opposites attract.
+There are many views about the subject.
+If you ask science experts on youtube to show how static electricity works, they will report that opposites attract.
 The greater the difference between the number of electrons and protons, the greater the attraction will be.
 This is called potential difference.
 If we therefore can manage to produce a negative charge at one end of a copper wire and a positive charge at the other end, free electrons would move towards the positive end.
 As electrons leave those atoms nearest the positive end, they leave behind positively charged atoms.
 Electrons from neighbouring atoms will be attracted towards these positive atoms thus creating yet more positive atoms in their wake.
 This continuing transfer of electrons is called current.
 The greater the potential difference, or voltage to use its measuring unit, the greater the force of the flow of electrons - or current.

-Electric power can be supplied as direct current (e.g. from car batteries) or as alternating current (e.g. household mains).
+Electric power can be supplied as direct current (e.g. from car batteries for lighting) or as alternating current (e.g. household mains).